totie10/SPARTACUS10/README.md

 i.e. interactions between contralateral regions on different brain hemispheres (Davis and Cabeza, 2015), can cause the concerned brain regions to be of high similarity.
-As these brain regions are usually spatially discontiguous, they can not be merged by a spatial clustering algorithm and, therefore, reduce the SC or SSC score.
+As these brain regions are usually spatially discontiguous, they can not be merged by a spatial clustering algorithm.
+Thus, the ``b`` values of all voxels from the corresponding regions will be small, which falsely reduces the SC or SSC score.
 Therefore, spatial adaptations of the SC and SSC as proposed by Tietz et al. (2021) are implemented in the spatial_silhouette module that are independent of cross-hemispheric communications.
 The idea is to calculate